 This is my personal story of illness and recovery, and should not be used for the purposes of self-diagnosis nor replace seeking medical attention and treatment.
+See my update at the end of this post.

 I’m Fine… Until I’m Not